wonyoung-jang/fllc-scheduler-ga/README.md

 -   `population_size`: The population size (number of schedules) for each generation.
 -   `generations`: The number of generations to run.
--   `elite_size`: The number of the best schedules to include in the next generation.
+-   `offspring_size`: The number of offspring schedules to produce each generation.
 -   `selection_size`: The number of schedules that compete to be selected to evolve into the next generation.
 -   `crossover_chance`: The chance of two parent schedules crossover breeding to create an offspring.
 -   `mutation_chance`: The chance for an offspring schedule to mutate.